MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-requestreplicationstatechangeex-computersystem.md

 ---
-Description: 'Requests that the replication state of the replication relationship of the virtual machine be changed to the specified value.' ms.assetid: '8EC78CCC-2997-4239-A20C-BA56F848ECB6'
+Description: Requests that the replication state of the replication relationship of the virtual machine be changed to the specified value. ms.assetid: 8EC78CCC-2997-4239-A20C-BA56F848ECB6
-title: 'Msvm\_ComputerSystem::RequestReplicationStateChangeEx method'
+title: Msvm\_ComputerSystemRequestReplicationStateChangeEx method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_ComputerSystem::RequestReplicationStateChangeEx method